 Case in point: his show at Singapore’s Chan Hempe Gallery in August last year.
 Curated by maven-extraordinaire Shireen Naziree, she reflects on Invisible Lives: Tempting Frailty, “When politics impact communities, there are often attempts to relive dreams and desires to transform reality.
 Through Invisible Lives: Tempting Frailty, Marvin has produced a serious body of work in an effort to piece together and point to the darker underbelly of our times.
 When viewing Marvin’s paintings, one views a struggle: personal, intimate and caring as the layered surfaces bear traces either of emotional strength or ambivalence.
-While the detailed surfaces of his paintings provide a particular luxury, his figures and symbols in reality are externalising deeper themes of desire, containment of emotions and melancholy as they speak between the lines and purposefully so; for In Marvin’s world melancholy and exuberance exist in equal measures”.
+While the detailed surfaces of his paintings provide a particular luxury, his figures and symbols in reality are externalising deeper themes of desire, containment of emotions and melancholy as they speak between the lines and purposefully so; for in Marvin’s world, melancholy and exuberance exist in equal measures”.

 How beautifully described, and heartbreakingly true, and even when he ‘speaks’ of cultural divide and isolation, dispersal of class and power, we feel demolished and oddly safe at the same time.
-It is that heavily-veiled messages of hope hidden precariously in the canvases; you either see it, (after getting a semi-permanent neck-ache in the process) or it flies by quicker that an eagle ensnaring an unwary fish.
+It is that heavily-veiled messages of hope hidden precariously in the canvases; you either see it, (after getting a semi-permanent neck ache in the process) or it flies by quicker that an eagle ensnaring an unwary fish.

-When asked what is the first thing he sees before brush touches canvas, and when it does, what is first painted, the artist quietly says, “I think, I rehearse the emotions, then scrutinise the colours needed.
+When asked what is the first thing he sees before brush touches canvas, and when it does, what is first painted, the artist quietly says, “I think I rehearse the emotions, then scrutinise the colours needed.
 I spend a considerable amount of time looking at everything, to find my way in.
-It is usually the eye which emerges first; the tracing of contortions, and I’d go on from there”.
+It is usually the eye which emerges first, the tracing of contortions, and I’d go on from there”.

 A dialogue with Marvin is like being cornered by the Mad Hatter at one of his endless tea parties; in a place where Time metes out delicious penance, repeating itself like a cracked loop; the Porsche-driving-Hatter kitted out in garb from Homeless r Us, and Alice is stripped.
 There is always tea, plum wine sometimes, and music from the whirring fan and camera clicks, the senses in a perpetual euphoric state from scents of paint, oil, wood, earth, tobacco, metal, varnish.

-It does take a while to fully absorb his manifestations; it is emotionally powerful theatre drenched in authentic vulnerability, both fervently and bodily.
-He is saying that in time, if we continue to shut our ‘yaps’ and do nothing, all will disappear and terrifyingly so; all will be erased from memory.
+It does take a while to fully absorb his manifestations; it is a emotionally powerful theatre drenched in authentic vulnerability, both fervently and bodily.
+He is saying that in time, if we continue to shut our ‘yaps’ and do nothing, all will disappear and terrifyingly so, all will be erased from memory.

 Her body is no longer a temple.
 Decimated and in ruins, she stares at a blank sky praying for an end to a God who no longer listens.